vascoguita/fmc-adc-100m14b4cha/doc/software/driver.rst

      The user saturation level in the range [0, 32767].
 Users can use this value to configure their own saturation level.
 The hardware applies this value symmetrically on the negative side.
-By default is setted at the maximum value.
+By default is set at the maximum value.

 Generic Cset Attributes
 ~~~~~~~~~~~~~~~~~~~~~~~